Image

 Juvenile Detention

-In cases of severe or repeated offenses, the court may mandate juvenile confinement or out-of-home placement in the Creve Coeur, MO area.
-This often happens when rehabilitation within the community is deemed unfeasible.
+In cases of major or repeated offenses, the court may mandate juvenile confinement or placement outside of the home in the Creve Coeur, MO area.
+This frequently happens when rehabilitation within the community is deemed unfeasible.

 Expungement

-Certain juvenile records may be expunged or sealed after the juvenile reaches a certain age, finishes the required program, or stays out of trouble for a defined period.
+Certain juvenile records may be expunged or sealed after the juvenile reaches a certain age, completes the required program, or stays out of trouble for a defined period.
 In some cases though, certain offenses can remain on your record even after you turn 18.
 It is vital to consult with a Combs Waterkotte juvenile defense lawyer in Creve Coeur, MO for guidance on the specific guidelines per jurisdiction.
 Our team is available 24/7.
-Call us today at (314) 900-HELP or reach out to us online.
+Call us today at (314) 900-HELP or contact us online.

-It is important to realize that the juvenile justice systems in Creve Coeur and Missouri are crafted with a main focus on the well-being of the juvenile, prioritizing rehabilitation and treatment.
-The specific outcome will depend on the unique circumstances of each case and the discretion of the court.
+It is important to recognize that the Creve Coeur and Missouri juvenile justice systems are designed to focus on the best interests of the juvenile, emphasizing rehabilitation and treatment.
+The final resolution will be contingent upon the unique situations of each case and the discretion of the court.

 What Are the Different Types of Juvenile Crimes in Creve Coeur and Throughout Missouri?

-Juvenile crimes in Creve Coeur, MO can encompass a spectrum of activities that vary in severity, from nonviolent to violent offenses.
+Juvenile offenses in Creve Coeur, MO can encompass a range of offenses that vary in severity, ranging from nonviolent to violent acts.
 Common types of juvenile crimes in Creve Coeur and throughout Missouri include:

-• Shoplifting and Theft/Burglary: Fortunately, the Missouri courts don’t feel children have the same decision-making abilities as adults.
-Property crimes, such as shoplifting and theft, are handled by the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.
+• Shoplifting and Theft/Burglary: Thankfully, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
+Property crimes, including shoplifting and theft, are handled by the Juvenile Division.
+The approach is geared toward correcting juvenile behavior, often involving release to parents, restitution, probation, diversionary programs, counseling, or in more severe cases, detention or home confinement.

-• Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, like shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in severe cases.
+• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+This charge must be proven to have been purposeful and, like shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in serious cases.

 • Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division cannot take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.
+The Juvenile Division can’t take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.

-• Simple Assault: Recent legislative changes mean that a juvenile may now face charges of simple assault for injuring another person or for seriously threatening to harm another person.
-Classified as assault in the fourth degree according to RSMo. § 565.056, this is a misdemeanor and could result in jail time, community service, restitution, probation, counseling, or a fine.
+• Simple Assault: Due to recent law changes, a juvenile may now be charged with simple assault for causing injury to another individual or making serious threats.
+Classified as assault in the fourth degree in RSMo. § 565.056, this is a misdemeanor and could result in jail time, community service, restitution, probation, counseling, or fines.

-• Arson: The penalties for juvenile arson vary wildly depending on the circumstances.
-In minor cases, juveniles might be required to fulfill restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+• Arson: The penalties for juvenile arson vary wildly depending on the specific circumstances.
+In less severe instances, juveniles might be required to pay restitution or perform community service and undergo counseling.
+However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.

 Juvenile Crimes Lawyer Creve Coeur, MO | Combs Waterkotte

-Our skilled legal team ensures that the citizens of Creve Coeur, MO receive the best possible legal presentation in any situation.
-In addition to juvenile defense in Creve Coeur, MO, our attorneys are experienced in a variety of forms of law, including:
+Our skilled legal team makes sure that the residents of Creve Coeur, MO receive the best possible legal presentation in any situation.
+Along with juvenile defense in Creve Coeur, MO, our attorneys are experienced in several forms of law, including:

 Who Decides if a Juvenile Can Be Tried as an Adult in Creve Coeur, MO?

 If you are facing serious charges as a juvenile, it is vital to consult with a defense attorney in Creve Coeur, MO promptly.
-The legal team at Combs Waterkotte offers free case reviews, accessible through (314) 900-HELP or via our online contact form.
+The legal team at Combs Waterkotte offers free consultations, accessible through (314) 900-HELP or through our online contact form.

-Under RSMo. § 211.071, a juvenile court judge determines whether you will be tried as an adult based on the charges, your record, and after a hearing.
-The judge will consider the gravity of the charges, the need to protect the community, the presence of force or violence in the crime, harm inflicted on others, your history of of breaking the law, and your age.
+Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, looking at your record, and following a hearing.
+The judge will consider the seriousness of the charges, the need to protect the community, the presence of force or violence in the crime, harm inflicted on others, your history of of breaking the law, and your age.

-If you are tried as an adult, our Creve Coeur criminal defense attorneys will vigorously work to establish your innocence.
+If you are tried as an adult, our Creve Coeur criminal defense attorneys will do everything in their power to prove your innocence.
 However, if you are found guilty, there are a variety of things that could happen.
-You could be placed on probation and given a second chance.
-You may spend some time in a detention facility and then later be sent to an adult prison.
-Or, in the worst-case scenario, you may be immediately sent to an adult prison.
+You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.

 Contact a Juvenile Defense Lawyer in Creve Coeur, MO Right Away at Combs Waterkotte

-Finding the right juvenile defense lawyer is vital for ensuring a fair and just resolution for juveniles navigating the legal system in Creve Coeur or elsewhere in Missouri.
-With the right legal representation, Creve Coeur, MO juveniles stand a better chance at rehabilitation and a promising future.
+Securing the services of an adept juvenile defense lawyer is crucial for ensuring a fair and just outcome for minors entangled in the Creve Coeur or Missouri legal system.
+With knowledgeable legal representation, juveniles in Creve Coeur, MO can have a fighting chance at rehabilitation and a successful future.

-We recognize the pressures and challenges of being a kid these days, and we leverage this understanding to your advantage.
-Combs Waterkotte fights for our clients, no matter the severity of their charges.
-Call us immediately at (314) 900-HELP or reach out to us for a free, commitment-free case review.
+We understand the pressures and challenges faced by today’s youth, and we use this knowledge to your advantage.
+At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
+Call us now at (314) 900-HELP or contact us for a free, no-obligation consultation.

 View Service Areas